jaysongiroux/NAS/README.md

 -	Have a one time use login feature that stores login credentials in a separate document<br>

-<h3><b>To be finished: </b> </h3>
+<h3><b>To be finished: </b> </h3> <br>
--	Username and encryption algorithm to protect login credentials instead of being stored in plain text.
+-	Username and encryption algorithm to protect login credentials instead of being stored in plain text. <br>
--	GUI for windows
+-	GUI for windows<br>
 -	Server monitoring to determine if server is online before trying to mount to it.
-This would prevent time-out errors which take approx. 30 seconds for machines on OSX.
+This would prevent time-out errors which take approx. 30 seconds for machines on OSX. <br>